Manhunt Ends: Fugitive Accused In NJ, CT, PA Bank Robbery Spree Captured

 Earlier this month, the FBI obtained a warrant for the Colorado native’s arrest in federal court in Newark.

-Authorities went public on Friday in the attempt to capture O’Toole -- which instantly paid off the next day.
+Authorities went public on Friday in the attempt to capture O’Toole -- which instantly paid off the next day, when he was captured in Queens.

+At the moment, O'Toole is charged with seven bank robberies and holdup attempts in New Jersey alone, Carpenito said.

 ALSO SEE: A convicted Jersey Shore child porn collector was caught doing it again, federal authorities said Monday.

-Note: UPDATE: A Cleveland man out on bail after robbing a bank outside Chicago cut off his monitoring bracelet, stole his mother's car and went on a holdup spree in New Jersey, Connecticut and Pennsylvania, federal authorities said.